 NPHI is in percent limestone porosity units here but JLog wants the units in decimal.
 You will have a chance to convert from percent to decimal when importing the SAND.TXT data.
 If NPHI is in sand or dolomite porosity units JLog will convert them to limestone.

-With the Import button open SAND.TXT.
+Then push the Import button and find and open SAND.TXT.

-The first dialog box asks for the Logging Contractor which is Schlumberger.
-Choose the Schlumberger button.
+The first dialog asks for the Logging Contractor which is Schlumberger.
+The presentation shown above is the same as in previous JLog versions.
+There are no dramatic interface changes from version to version.
+Choose and push the "Schlumberger" button.
 It is important to correctly identify the Logging Contractor so that the correct lithology overlays, neutron matrix conversions and density-neutron porosity models will be used.
+The Atlas button refers also to Baker Atlas and Baker Hughes.
 The BPB (Reeves, Weatherford) button may also apply to some Precision logs.
 Check with your logging contractor.
-Note the "Logs in the TXT File to be Imported" in the bottom window.
-Note the last line of text in the blue Jlog window that indicates the key is in place along with the DLL file in the JLog folder.
-Above that you will find the location of the Java Virtual Machine (JRE) in C/Program Files.
+Note the last line of text in the blue JLog window above that indicates the USB key is in place along with the Sxjdk.dll DLL file in the JLog folder.
+Above that you will find the location of the Java Runtime Environment (JRE) in C:\Program Files on Windows 10 PC.

 Next you will be asked for the SP and Caliper names.
 Look at the bottom window entitled "Logs in TXT File to be Imported" to see what logs are present.
-There is an SP called SP and there is a Caliper called CALI so choose the appropriate buttons which are SP and CALI.
+There is an SP called SP and there is a Caliper called CALI so push the appropriate buttons which are "SP" and "CALI".
 JLog will automatically push the correct button for some commonly used curves.
 Always check because if the correct button is not pushed the default may not match the curves to be imported.
-If the Caliper was named CALX you would type in CALX and choose the user button for Caliper.
-Note that the names are case sensitive so you cannot enter calx for a CALX name and have calx recognized.
-If no Caliper curve was present you would choose No caliper.
+If the Caliper was named CALX you would type in CALX and choose and push the "user" button for Caliper.
+Be sure to remove the .. since CALX.. will not be recognized - it must be just CALX and note that the names are case sensitive so you cannot enter calx for a CALX name and have calx recognized.
+If no Caliper curve was present you would choose and push the "No caliper." button.
 Remember, you need to always check the logs in the bottom window to be sure the appropriate curves are imported.
 Click OK.

 Next you are asked to Select GR if present.
-There is a GR so choose the GR ...... ...... ...... ...... button and click OK.
+There is a GR so choose and push the "GR ...... ...... ...... ......" button and click OK.

 Select Neutron curve names if present.
 There can be up to 3 neutron curves in some (Schlumberger Platform Express) data files.
 After all the neutrons are imported the user can select any one to work with when doing the log analysis.
 It is important that the actual logging contractor curve name be used.
 Do not use a third party made up name.
-For example if importing a set of logs with ZDEN density and PNLS neutron you need to edit the incoming file so the actual Atlas neutron curve name CNC is used.
+For example if importing a set of logs with ZDEN density and PNLS neutron you need to edit the incoming file so the actual Atlas neutron curve name such as CNC is used.
 Otherwise you can import the PNLS neutron and Edit it with Add New Curve Names... of the Edit menu.
 Other Contractor neutron logs are treated as Schlumberger NPHI.
-Here we only have NPHI so we choose the ...... ......
-NPHI button.
+Here we only have NPHI so we choose and push the "...... ......
+NPHI" button.
 Click OK.

 Select Sonic curve name if present.
-We have DT so choose the DT ...... ...... ...... ...... button.
-JLog handles several sonic curves if present.
+We have DT so choose and push the "DT ...... ...... ...... ......" button.
+JLog can handle and import up to two compressional and three shear sonic curves if present.
 Click OK.

-Add more curves?.
-If there were more curves we can add them or we can also add a curve one more time but since there are none we choose the "Do not add any more curves" button.
+Add more curves?
+If there were more curves we can add them or we can also add a curve one more time but since there are none we choose and push the "Do not add any more curves" button.
 If there were more curves to be added choose the "Add up to 33 more curves" button and type in the new curve names that appear in the bottom window.
-If we wanted RHOB duplicated we would type in the the RHOB name and a 2 would be appended to the name yielding RHOB2 in the JLog file.
+If we wanted RHOB duplicated we would type in the RHOB name and a 2 would be appended to the name yielding RHOB2 in the JLog file.
 Remember the curve names are case sensitive.

 Identify Neutron units in incoming file.
 When we inspected the SAND.TXT file we saw NPHI values expressed as 30.00 and so on.
 These units are in limestone percent.
 Logging contractors do not always identify neutron porosity lithology units in their data files so check the hard copy logs for neutron lithology.
+Here "Neutron in percent" and "Limestone" buttons are pushed.

 SAND.TXT neutron porosity units are in percent so the "Neutron in percent" button is pushed by the user.
 JLog will push the correct button for you in correctly constructed LAS files.